MohamadKanso/LR_NASDAQ/README.md

 ## Results

-The model achieves an annual return of 18.86% with a Sharpe ratio of 0.92.
-However, it shows a significant drawdown of 186.77%, highlighting sensitivity to volatile periods.
+The model achieves an annual return of 18.86% with a Sharpe ratio of 0.92. __However, it shows a significant drawdown of 186.77%__, highlighting sensitivity to volatile periods.

 ## Performance Metrics